‘Content is king’ might just be the most overused phrase in digital marketing, but there’s a perfectly good reason for that.

 The best content doesn’t rise to the top.

-Once you accept this difficult blogging truism, your next question is probably:
+Once you accept this difficult truth, your next question is probably:

 How do I get people to notice my content?